Pure Land Buddhism: Dual practice with Chan

 In Chinese Buddhism, there is a common practice called the "dual path of Chan and Pure Land cultivation", which is also called the "dual path of emptiness and existence."
 As taught by Nan Huai-Chin, the name of Amitābha is recited slowly, and the mind is emptied out after each repetition.
 When idle thoughts arise, the name is repeated again to clear them.
 With constant practice, the mind is able to remain peacefully in emptiness, culminating in the attainment of samādhi.
 Some Chinese masters argued that the practice of Chan by itself was risky, since one did not know if it would bear fruit in this life.
 Hence, it was better to practice both Chan meditation and nianfo, and in this way, one could at least be ensured of rebirth in the Pure Land.
 A later development fused the two practices into one, which was called the Pure Land kōan and consisted of practicing nianfo while also asking oneself "Who is performing nianfo?"

 Other Chinese meditation masters, particularly in the Chan school, taught nianfo as a secondary method.
-Thus, while Hanshan Deqing 憨山德淸 (1546–1623) taught nianfo recitation, he saw is as a lesser practice than Chan meditation proper.
+Thus, while Hanshan Deqing taught nianfo recitation, he saw is as a lesser practice than Chan meditation proper.
 Similarly, Chan master Xuyun (1840?–1959) subsumed nianfo under a Chan framework which interprets it as a kind of huatou practice.

-The method of joint Pure Land and Chan practice was formalized in Korean Buddhism as part of the "Three Gates" (Korean: sammun) schema which taught nianfo, Seon meditation and doctrinal study.
+The method of joint Pure Land and Chan practice was formalized in Korean Buddhism as part of the "Three Gates" (sammun) schema which taught nianfo, Seon meditation and doctrinal study.
 This system was first articulated by Ch’ongheo Hyujong in the 17th century, who held that the three practices work together.

 The eclectic practice of Chan and Pure Land (along with other classic Buddhist practices and rituals) are also a common feature of Vietnamese Buddhism.
 The dual practice of Zen meditation along with recitation of Amitabha's name is also common in the Japanese Ōbaku school of Buddhism.